For Prospective Franchisees

-After reviewing the franchise disclosure document (FDD) with you, I can assess the franchise you are being offered and weigh the benefits against those obligations that could cause you future problems.
+After reviewing the franchise disclosure document (FDD) with you, our attorneys can assess the franchise you are being offered and weigh the benefits against those obligations that could cause you future problems.

-I will turn the legal work around quickly, enabling you to complete the purchase as soon as possible.
+We will turn around the legal work quickly, enabling you to complete the purchase as soon as possible.